 For the longest time; it feels like the longest time; there isn’t a single voice in my defense, or at least in defense of why I am there asking if anyone knew them, or at least in defense of how this is playing out, so aggressively, toward me.

 And then a warrior arrives.
 Apparently accustomed to battles like this.
-Enters the heat, surely knowing that she will be burned for doing so:
+She enters the heat, surely knowing that she will be attacked:

 The attack reaches a tidal point.